FOGProject/fog-docs/docs/management/host-management.md

         ping somehostname

--   If the server isn\'t able to ping the client, then the status of the host in the UI with always show as unreachable.
+-   If the server isn't able to ping the client, then the status of the host in the UI with always show as unreachable.
 If you can ping the client using the FQDN, like: